 For the 6,500m2 metal-deck flat roof of the general building, 255mm of ROCKWOOL HARDROCK® Dual Density Multi-Fix was mechanically fixed over a Bauder DBR Air & Vapour Control Layer.
 This tried-and-tested build-up was finished with a mechanically fixed Bauder Thermofol PVC layer.

-Due to its high density, the ROCKWOOL HARDROCK® insulation layer ensured excellent acoustic and thermal performance – and as a Euroclass A2-s1,d0 non-combustible material, provided the specified fire performance.
+Supported with appropriate third-party testing, the ROCKWOOL HARDROCK® insulation layer ensured excellent acoustic and thermal performance – and as a Euroclass A2-s1,d0 non-combustible material, provided the specified fire performance.

 As a versatile build-up, Priority Roofing could use the same ROCKWOOL materials across the whole of the general building and similar across the 1,000m2 gymnasium roof, which only required minor modifications.